apache/openwhisk/docs/metrics.md

 Metrics below are emitted per kafka topic.

 * `openwhisk.histogram.kafka_<topic name>.delay_start` - Time delay between when a message was pushed to kafka and when it is read within a consumer.
+This metric is recorded for every message read.
-* `openwhisk.histogram.kafka_<topic name>_count` - Queue size as seen when messages were fetched from kafka queue.
+* `openwhisk.histogram.kafka_<topic name>_count` - Records the Queue size of the topic.
+By default this metric is emitted every 60 secs.

 Metrics per topic
 * `cacheInvalidation` - Emitted per controller while reading the cache invalidation messages.